Student Enrollment (Oct 1, 2021): 562

 Interestingly, ‘mark twain’ is actually a river term indicating a depth of two fathoms, with a fathom being just shy of two meters.
 In Twain’s time, this was a safe depth for paddleboats under way and given Twain’s youthful fascination with life on the river, this is the nom de plume he chose for himself.

-Principal Lawrence (Chip) Elfering is in his Second year as principal of Mark Twain.
-Former Twain principals include Barbara Pierce, Valerie Aragon, Jody Hughes, Elaine Banks, Willie Stone, Calaine Bacon, Emilia Jason, Dianna Veleke and Jody Hughes.
+Eric Christensen is the current Interim Principal of Mark Twain.
+Former Twain principals include Lawrence (Chip) Elfering, Barbara Pierce, Valerie Aragon, Jody Hughes, Elaine Banks, Willie Stone, Calaine Bacon, Emilia Jason, and Dianna Veleke.